 A trip to New Orleans is not complete until you hear some jazz music in the French Quarter.
 Numerous venues and street musicians offer excellent jazz sets, but the best place to hear some live jazz is from your seat in Preservation Hall.

 The event space offers live music concerts 350 nights a year, with multiple shows per evening.
-A collective of over 50 traditional jazz musicians provides the iconic brass, keyboard, and drum sounds of New Orleans jazz that make your heart swell and your hips shimmy.
+A collective of over 50 traditional jazz musicians provide the iconic brass, keyboard, and drum sounds of New Orleans jazz that make your heart swell and your hips shimmy.
+Do some research and find a show that is scheduled during your stay for a night filled with world class music.
+Whether you are a proud jazz nerd, like many of us here at VacationRenter, or in it for the experience, Preservation Hall is a must see.

-Enjoy a jazz-filled dinner cruise on an authentic steam boat as it cruises the mighty Mississippi.
+While jazz is on the menu, try a jazz-filled dinner cruise on an authentic steam boat as it cruises the mighty Mississippi.
 The Grammy-nominated band Dukes of Dixieland provides the tunes for the dinner cruise.
 Savor traditional Creole food and take a tour of the steam engine room.
 Day cruises on the Steamboat Natchez are also available, and you can learn all about the passing river sites and their interesting history from your onboard professional guide.
+This is one of the best ways to experience the area.

 St. Louis Cathedral